JohannesBuchner/pystrict3/README.rst

 Tipps
 ------

-It's OK to not be pystrict3 compliant.
-It can serve as guidance towards cleaner code.
+It's OK to have some pystrict3 warnings and errors.
+Take them as guidance towards cleaner code.

-How to write to pystrict3 compliance:
+How to write code that does not shadow or override variables:

 * Use del to actively remove unused variables::